-This section covers non-repayable funding supports available to SMEs, which include grants, tax reliefs and financial support available from energy suppliers.
-The grants covered in this section include managed and distributed by the SEAI, as well as grants from other State Agencies, such as Enterprise Ireland, the IDA and Local Enterprise Offices.
+This Section looks at funding you don't have to pay back-like grants, tax breaks, and support from energy suppliers-to help cover the cost of your energy upgrade.
+The grants covered in this Section include those managed and distributed by the SEAI, as well as grants from other State Agencies, such as Enterprise Ireland, the IDA and Local Enterprise Offices.

-SEAI Grants Available for SMEs
+SEAI Grants for SMEs